bitcoin/bitcoin/doc/i2p.md

 ```

 If you prefer not to relay any public I2P traffic and only permit I2P traffic
-from programs which are connecting via the SAM proxy, e.g. Bitcoin Core, you
+from programs which are connecting via the SAM proxy, e.g. BritanniaCoin Core, you
 can set the `notransit` option to `true`.

 Similar bandwidth configuration options for the Java I2P router can be found in